CERTCC/certfuzz/src/windows/README.txt

 ===== Verifying crashing results ======
 =======================================

-FOE can be used to verify crashing test cases.
+BFF can be used to verify crashing test cases.
 This can be useful for when a new version of an application is released or if you are the developer and you want to see how many uniquely-crashing test cases disappear when you fix a bug.
 To perform a verfification campaign: